OCHA-DAP/hdx-python-database/docs/main.md

-# Information
+# Summary

 The HDX Python Database Library provides utilities for connecting to databases in a standardised way including through an ssh tunnel if needed.
 It is built on top of SQLAlchemy and simplifies its setup.
-Additional postgres functionality is available if this library is installed with extra "postgres":

-    pip install hdx-python-database[postgres]
+# Information

 This library is part of the [Humanitarian Data Exchange](https://data.humdata.org/) (HDX) project.
 If you have humanitarian related data, please upload your datasets to HDX.